THE GREEK SCRIPTURES ON THE BRIDE

 Look now at the dread section, verses 26-31.
-It panders to every lower passion of the soul to fling this at those who disagree with us; but the climax of offense is reached in the words, “outrages the spirit of grace.”
-One spurning grace has judgment to expect, expiation, which is just what those apostate believers got.
-Judgment is given to teach the need of grace.
+It panders to every lower passion of the soul to fling this at those who disagree with us, but the climax of offense is reached in the words, “outrages the spirit of grace.”
+One spurning grace has the judgment to expect, expiation, which is just what those apostate believers got.
+Judgment is given to teach the need for grace.
 It is fearful, it is not pleasant, to fall under the judgments of the living God, but divine judgments are all instructive, not baldly punitive.
-The Jews had and still have to learn the lesson that nothing counts but God, until they learn the blessedness of answering grace with gratitude.
+The Jews had and still have to learn the lesson that nothing counts but God until they learn the blessedness of answering grace with gratitude.

 God alone is the Whence, Why, and Whither of all life.
 He is the Source, Channel, and Mouth of every stream; the home port of every living craft.
 This truth most of the Hebrew believers failed to cling to.
 But not all failed, and to these are given words of encouragement and tender exhortation.
 Some such words are in the thirteenth chapter.
 “It is a good thing that the heart be established with grace” rather than with the things of religious ritual.
 The real issue was: leaning on God’s grace, His unmerited, undeserved, unelicited, uncalled-for, unsought, unforced, unaided, unassisted, unearned, undiluted, unadulterated, sovereign, and despotic grace on the one hand, and human effort, self-will-to-perfection, bootstrap religion on the other.